Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Brubaker is interested in more than just the mechanics of managing digital data.
 He’s interested in the human connections behind our online accounts and respecting the meaning of our digital objects and their importance to people.
 “It is about preserving stories, relationships, and culture because historically, these were deleted because no one thought they mattered.”

 Brubaker says thinking about this “post-mortem data” goes beyond deciding what to do with your social media account or online photos.
 He says that there may be opportunities in the future to use our data to remember loved ones, “Some proportion of that data is going to live on.
-And it means we have a future in which our post-mortem data will be available to technology to make designs around and maybe they are designs to help you remember a loved one that passed … there is so much that can be used to encourage remembrance, encourage connections to previous generations and to our own history and culture and I think we have an opportunity to leverage that data to encourage that kind of reminiscence and that historical perspective and engagement, but design work has to be done to help people start to see what that’s going to look like.”
+And it means we have a future in which our post-mortem data will be available to technology to make designs around and maybe they are designs to help you remember a loved one that passed.
+There is so much that can be used to encourage remembrance, encourage connections to previous generations and to our own history and culture.
+I think we have an opportunity to leverage that data to encourage that kind of reminiscence and that historical perspective and engagement, but design work has to be done to help people start to see what that’s going to look like.”

 Ready to start preparing for your own or another’s digital afterlife?
 Some social media and tech companies have provided ways to memorialize your account or arrange for a trusted contact to control your data after you die, companies like Facebook, InstagramLinkedIn, Google, and Apple.
 Find more tips from The Guardian and planning site Cake